 - Websites to help with learning free, basic French communication: Radio Lingua, BBC Languages.
 English is spoken through out much of France.
 You do not have to be fluent in French to participate in the program.

-Interested in knowing more about study abroad in Lyon: Please contact GT BEST Lyon Program Director: Cameron Tyson
+Interested in knowing more about study abroad in Lyon: Please contact Georgia Tech BEST Lyon Program Director: Cameron Tyson